NHERI-SimCenter/R2DExamples/E16WDNRecoveryAndPerformanceAssessment/README.rst

    .. figure:: figures/r2dt-0015-GI.png
       :width: 800px
+   :alt: Screenshot of a software interface named "R2D: Regional Resilience Determination Tool" with various menu options at the top.
+On the left panel, there is a list of categories like "General Information," "Asset Layers," and "Output Settings" with corresponding form fields and check-box options in the main window.
+"Analysis Name" is filled with "E15 - Water Distribution Network".
+At the bottom, there's a "Program Output" section showing logs of a recent action stating that a total of 3 pipes and 1 reservoir are selected for analysis, and a file is being loaded.
+The interface includes a "RUN" button, two "GET from DesignSafe" buttons, and an "Exit" button on the lower right.
       :align: center

 #. **HAZ** In our assessment of water distribution system performance, we utilize the **Regional Earthquake Event Generation tool** from the Regional Resilience Determination (R2D) Tool.
 This specific tool allows us to generate intensity measures (IMs) for earthquake events.
 The usage of the tool is explained :ref:`here<ground_motion_tool>`, so we won't go into explaining the details.
 Once we have created these IM values using the tool, we can employ them for damage estimation within the R2D framework.